 Q: Are fillers safe?

 A: Fillers have been safely used in millions of patients over the last twenty years.
 However, all cosmetic treatments have risk.
 We recommend that you review our consent form prior to your treatment.
 Dr. Ort has a conservative philosophy and takes special precautions to reduce the risk of any complications.
 Minor problems such as bruising can occur after treatment but typically resolve on their own.
-In expert hands, serious complications are very rare.
+In expert hands, serious complications are extremely rare.

 Q: What should I do to prepare for filler treatment?